- Education and Science»

 How Light Enters the Eyeball

-Light from the outside world enters the eyeball through the transparent cornea.
-Next, light passes through the pupil (the black circle in front of the eye) and the anterior chamber filled with aqueous humour, then through the crystalline lens and the posterior chamber filled with vitreous humour.
+Light from the outside world enters the eyeball through the transparent anterior part of the eye called the cornea.
+Light then passes through the pupil (the black circle in front of the eye) and the anterior chamber filled with a fluid called aqueous humour, then through the crystalline lens and the posterior chamber filled with a fluid called vitreous humour.
 From the posterior chamber, light is focused onto the retina—the back wall of the eyeball where 'seeing' starts to happen.
 The cornea and the lens are the two main structures responsible for focussing light onto the retina.